kevinGodell/pam-diff/README.md

       ```
 ##### Getting results back from the pixel difference detection:
 1. event
-    - A *diff* event will be emitted with a details object passed as the only argument.
+    - A *diff* event will be emitted with a data object passed as the only argument.
     - ```javascript
       pamDiff.on('diff', data => {
           console.log(data);
       });
       ```
 2. callback
-    - A *callback* function will be called with a details object passed as the only argument.
+    - A *callback* function will be called with a data object passed as the only argument.
     - The callback can be passed as the 2nd argument to the constructor or it can be added later.
     - ```javascript
       //callback function